trevoronearth/trevoronearth.github.io/_pages/about.md

 Hobbies
 ======
 Outside of school, I love to hike, climb, cook, be outside, slackline, read, meditate, and trying new things!
-Although, my main joys come from relaxing, choosing kindness, and being around the people I love!
+Although, my main joys come from relaxing, choosing kindness, and being around the people I love.